IMPACT Community Action believes in second chances.

 In the spirit of Collective IMPACT, we work in partnership with several local organizations, including Adult Parole Authority, Alvis, City of Columbus Restoration Academy, Federal Probation, Franklin County Municipal Court Adult Probation, The Franklin County Re-Entry Coalition, The T.O.U.C.H.
 Program, and several others, to help ensure the participants in our program receive critical skills and techniques needed to re-enter society, re-establish relationships, reduce recidivism and confront significant barriers to their self-sufficiency.

 Re-Entry Work Readiness teaches critical skills and techniques to restored citizens who are within one year of release from incarceration.
-The program aims to reduce recidivism and confront significant barriers to self-sufficiency by using a holistic approach and a certified curriculum geared to develop and strengthen each participant’s core competencies, including attitude, aptitude and accountability.
+This paid ($200/per week) program aims to reduce recidivism and confront significant barriers to self-sufficiency by using a holistic approach and a certified curriculum geared to develop and strengthen each participant’s core competencies, including attitude, aptitude and accountability.